Frequently Asked Questions (FAQs) to provide information and share knowledge of Kuali.

 What is Kuali?

-Kuali is web-based, research administration software, developed by universities uses by universities.
+Kuali is a web-based, research administration software, developed by universities and used by universities.
 With Kuali, UMBC researchers and department administrators can manage the complete lifecycle of sponsored projects and ensure the highest levels of compliance and integrity.
 Here are the features:

 - Develop proposals more efficiently with intelligent routing and approval